The BEST Norwegian Krumkake Recipe

 • Whisk the eggs and sugar together, being careful to NOT over mix.
 Pour the melted and cooled butter, vanilla, and cardamom into the egg/sugar mixture and mix well.

 • Heat your iron over medium-high heat.
-Once heated, lightly spray with cooking spray.
-You only need to spray your iron one time as the butter in the batter will keep your krumkake from sticking.
+Once heated, lightly spray with cooking spray or melted butter.
+You only need to grease your iron one time as the butter in the batter will keep your krumkake from sticking.

 • Scoop out a scant tablespoon of batter and place it on the hot iron slightly above the center of the pattern.
 This will allow the batter to spread forward.